rob-blackbourn/bareASGI/docs/tutorial/getting-started.md

 This is my preferred method, as it allows more control over the creation of the Application object.

 In the examples above we used a literal path.
-We could also have used a parameterised path:
+We could also have used a parameterized path:

 ```python
 '/foo/{name}/{id:int}/{created:datetime:%Y-%m-%d}'